golang/vscode-go/docs/settings.md

 #### `addTags`
 If true, adds command to add configured tags from struct fields to the editor context menu

+#### `benchmarkAtCursor`
+If true, adds command to benchmark the test under the cursor to the editor context menu

 #### `debugTestAtCursor`
 If true, adds command to debug the test under the cursor to the editor context menu